posmishka/linux/server/Basic setup.md

 > root		ALL=(ALL)       ALL
 > yourname		ALL=(ALL)       NOPASSWD:ALL

-b) add user to the common group for sudo users make sure this group is uncommented in sudoers
+b) add user to the common group for sudo users
+make sure this group is uncommented in /etc/sudoers

 	usermod -aG wheel $username